 In regard to causation the expert states that in his view there is no claim in regard to the loss of UL4 or for the value of any prosthetic replacement.
 But the need for a later surgical procedure and the discomfort associated with this and the infection caused by the root fragment could have been avoided.

-In view of the potential weaknesses in defending the case MDDUS decides with the agreement of the dentist to settle the claim for a small amount with no admission of liability.
+In view of the potential weaknesses in defending the case MDDUS decides with the agreement of the dentist to settle the claim with no admission of liability.

 - Ensure that any extracted teeth are carefully examined for potential retained fragments.